 The customer journey is the series of touchpoints a customer moves through, building from awareness to engagement and purchase.
 Mapping out this customer journey and understanding how customers go through the sales process can help make sure you give them the right kind of information to help build a business case or deal with objections at the right time.

 Being aware of the various touchpoints of the customer journey can help you realise if your sales and marketing materials or website need improving anywhere – for instance, if you see people continuously dropping out of the funnel at the same point.
 There may be some issue that you are failing to address with information or reassurance – or maybe you are not dealing with an enquiry and following up quickly enough compared with your competitors.

 Likewise, if you are getting lots of people through to a certain point but the vast majority never buy, you may be wasting time following those leads.
 You might want to see if there is a way of further qualifying the leads, for example adding an extra field for a job title or size of company on a white paper or download.

 Speeding up the velocity of potential customers moving through from inquiry to sale in the shortest time improves results – you can sell more in the same timeframe.
 Understanding your prospects’ needs and wants during their customer journey gives you insights that can help speed up the process for some sales.

-But remember, sometimes a high click through rate may be a false positive.
+But remember, sometimes a high click-through rate may be a false positive.
 You could flood your sales team with leads but they might be lower quality and less likely to convert.
-This is why when you’re testing and optimising you need take the next step and track what is turning into sales.
+This is why when you’re testing and optimising you need to take the next step and track what is turning into sales.